Herding

 The origin of the Berger Picard definitely dates back to ancient times, but its history is widely disputed by historians.
 It has existed in France since at least the middle ages, but its exact background remains unclear.

 Some believe it to have emerged as a mix between a German Shephard and several different Italian herding dogs, including a Lupino del Gigante and a Bergamasco Shepherd.
 Others claim it is linked to the dogs brought over to France by the Central European Celts.
-Others still believe it was introduced as far back as the 9th century by the Franks.
+There is another belief according to which it was introduced as far back as the 9th century by the Franks.

 One thing that many agree on is that the Beger Picard was the first-ever French sheepdog, although this, too, cannot be confirmed.
 The name comes from Picardy, which remains a major agricultural region of Northern France.